Exports include iron ore, salt, liquefied natural gas, anhydrous ammonia as well as project cargo, break bulk and general cargo.

 Updated information regarding Biofouling Management in the Port of Dampier.

-Pilbara Ports is advising of a partial road closure of Mof Road inside the Pilbara Ports security gates to facilitate nighttime SPMT movements in support of the Perdaman Ceres Urea project.
+Pilbara Ports is advising of partial road closures of Mof Road inside the Pilbara Ports security gates to facilitate nighttime module movements in support of the Perdaman Ceres Urea project.

 Final stage of a revetment upgrade project at the Port of Port Hedland commences.